hiperiondev/ladderlib/README.md

 <h3 align="center">Ladderlib</h3>

   <p align="center">
-    C library designed for implementing ladder logic programming
+    C library for ladder logic programming
     <br />
   </p>
 </div>

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Ladderlib is a C library designed for implementing ladder logic programming, a method widely used in Programmable Logic Controllers (PLCs) for industrial automation.
 It provides a robust framework to define, execute, and manage ladder logic programs, supporting hardware interactions and custom function extensions.
-This library is particularly suited for embedded systems.

 Ladderlib enables developers to create ladder logic programs, which are graphical representations of control logic resembling electrical relay circuits.
 These programs are executed cyclically by PLCs to automate industrial processes, such as controlling machinery in manufacturing or chemical processing.
 The library  supports defining logic through cells and networks, managing execution states, handling hardware inputs/outputs, and integrating custom functions for enhanced flexibility.

 Key features include: